The information in this article is up to date through tax year 2019 (taxes filed in 2020).

-What medical and dental expenses can I deduct?
+What medical and dental expenses can I deduct on my taxes?

 The IRS has defined some qualifying medical expenses, including: